 Latest Conditions at Amistad Lake

-March 13, 2024: The lake is in pretty bad shape, with not much improvement to look forward to.
-Some weather experts believe we may end up with a wetter-than-usual spring, with La Niña starting to influence the U.S. This, of course, could help bring needed rain to our area and feeders north and west of us.
+July 3rd, 2024: The lake continues to get lower, conditions worsening.
+Devil’s River Dam is now exposed.
+Visibility is effectively zero.
 Lake Amistad is fed via the Goodenough Spring near buoy 19, the Devil’s River, the Rio Grande and the Pecos River.
 But with everything at record lows, it will take insane amounts of precipitation to reverse the trend.

 Education